dev-mDavid/WaveScrape/libs/momentum/src/lib/code-solving/problem-types.md

 ---
 # Algorithmic (Space / Time Complexity)
-* Solve a simpler promblem
++ Solve a simpler promblem
-* Break the promblem down
++ Break the promblem down
++ Understand what are givens
++ For brainteasers: utilize all clues

 ---
 # Data Structure